 - This is obviously nice to have, but implementing this might be a bit of an effort: error handling must be good, and we have to make sure that people don't cheat by running a customised version of STK.
 Most likley, we would use the replay feature: a highscore would be submitted with the replay file so that everybody sees what happened.
 People could download a highscore run and race against a ghost

-- Currently, [blender http://www.blender.org] is used to create the tracks.
-During Google summer of Code 2014 elath is going to create a new, simple track editor.
+- Currently, blender is used to create the tracks.
+During Google summer of Code 2014 elath has written a new track editor.
 You can view the current state at GitHub.

 3D Visual Art